oogles/djem/docs/topics/models.rst

 * A custom manager/queryset with shortcuts for filtering on the ``is_archived`` field.
 * Support for easily :ref:`archiving and unarchiving <archivable-archiving-unarchiving>` an instance.

+.. versionchanged:: 0.7

+    The :class:`Archivable` mixin was previously called ``ArchivableMixin``.
+The old name is still available for backwards compatibility, but is considered deprecated.

 Usage
 -----